-To continue to provide this educational support throughout the COVID-19 pandemic, the IEF launched its first Virtual Global Egg School.
-The aim of this virtual school was to provide participants in Nampula with technical training and improve their understanding of crucial processes, so that they could pass on this knowledge to their teams and local out-growers, increasing the number of people ultimately benefitting from the training.
+To continue to provide this educational support throughout the COVID-19 pandemic, the IEF delivered a series of Virtual Global Egg Schools.
+The aim of these sessions was to provide participants in sub-Saharan Africa with technical training to improve their understanding of crucial processes, so that they could pass on this knowledge to their teams and local out-growers, increasing the number of people ultimately benefitting from the training.
+These virtual sessions, delivered by a technical team provided by IEF industry partner, Lohmann Breeders, focused on layer hen management.